NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8setupmaven.md

-## Maven 3 - Eclipse Configuration and setup
+## Maven 3 - Eclipse Configuration and setup tutorial

 #### Starting with our Github created project that we imported into Eclipse in one of our previous lessons